 A computer running Windows 10 at 100% disk usage is an inefficient computer — and that’s where AVG TuneUp can help.
 By cleaning out unneeded data, removing unwanted programs, and optimizing your PC with our patented, built-in Sleep Mode, AVG TuneUp reduces the strain on your hard disk and keeps your PC running like new.

 Can running Windows 10 at 100% disk usage damage my disk?

+High disk usage is a problem with an HDD or SSD.
 Mechanical disks have a physical head that moves across the disk to read and write to it.
 Sustained 100% usage can lead to mechanical failure.
 On a modern SSD, the lifespan of the individual cells can decrease if you’re constantly writing and deleting data.

 Low memory and high usage

 As discussed above, once your PC runs out of RAM, it uses a virtual page file on your disk.
 If you don’t have enough RAM to support the programs you use, you’ll force your PC to constantly dip into this page file.
 That happens especially with 4 GB of RAM or less.
 In that case, you should update your RAM.

 See our detailed guide to find out how powerful a computer you really need.